 - If you want to start saving then it’s important that you do not spend more than 1/4 or 25% of your monthly income on rent.

 Look It Up.
-Visit sites like Padmapper and Craigslist to begin searching for your space.
+Visit sites like Padmapper and Craigslist or use an apartment finder app to begin searching for your space.
 You can select the city you desire to live in or near, view pictures, select the number of bedrooms, and set a minimum and maximum range for rent.

 Plan and Partner Up.
 Pre-select times you’re available to see the spaces you’re interested.
 Try to be flexible, fitting in visits on lunch breaks, before work, or right after.
 Also, ask someone to go with you.
 I strongly recommend that you avoid going to view apartments alone.
 Bauces, if you can, bring a beau.
 I find guys are good at noticing things and asking questions that sometimes we forget because we have already fallen for the walk-in closet.
 A walk-in closet isn’t cute if the windows or locks are so old that someone can easily break in and take what’s in it.